md-al-amin/Bangla-Word-Web-Crawler/README.md

 2. **Run the Crawler**

 Once your input files are ready, you can execute the program with python3 and specify the paths to your files.
 ```
 python3 bangla_word_crawler.py --domains domain_list.txt --words word_list.txt --output my_results.csv --max-pages 100 --workers 10
 ```

 3. **Command-Line Arguments**

 `--domains` / `-d`: (Required)` Path to the text file containing the list of domains.

 `--words` / `-w`: (Required) Path to the text file containing the list of Bengali words.

---output / -o: (Optional) The name for the output CSV file.
+`--output` / `-o`: (Optional) The name for the output CSV file.
 Defaults to results.csv.

---max-pages / -p: (Optional) The maximum number of pages to crawl per domain.
+`--max-pages` / `-p`: (Optional) The maximum number of pages to crawl per domain.
 The default is 50.

---delay: (Optional) The delay in seconds between each request.
+`--delay`: (Optional) The delay in seconds between each request.
 Defaults to 1.0.

---workers: (Optional) The number of concurrent threads to use for crawling.
+`--workers`: (Optional) The number of concurrent threads to use for crawling.
 The default is 10.

---create-samples: (Flag) Creates sample input files (domain_list.txt and word_list.txt) and then exits the program.
+`--create-samples`: (Flag) Creates sample input files (domain_list.txt and word_list.txt) and then exits the program.